Attendance Policy

 Students making up clinical will have a case study assignment to complete in addition to clinical hours missed.

-Assignments will be due to Curriculum Coordinator within 2 weeks of assigned topic.
+- ðAssignments will be due to Curriculum Coordinator within 1week of assigned topic.

 A student will not pass clinical if they are unable to make up missed clinical hours.

-Three academic concern forms completed in any semester will result in a meeting with the Dean of Nursing and Dean of Students to discuss a plan for success.
-The fourth concern form will result in dismissal from the program for unprofessionalism.
+Four academic concern forms completed for attendance infractions, per semester, will result in a meeting with the Dean of Nursing and Dean of Students to discuss consequences, including failure of the course.

 WARNINGS - CLINICAL/DATA COLLECTION/SIMULATION

-• No Call No Show #1 - A student who does not contact the clinical faculty to report a clinical absence will result in documentation by faculty and receipt of documentation by the student of the occurrences on a Critical Incident Form for unprofessionalism, zero scores, for each of the clinical evaluation criteria, on the Clinical Evaluation Tool for that clinical day.
+- No Call No Show #1 - A student who does not contact the clinical faculty to report a clinical absence before the beginning of the clinical shift will result in receiving documentation by faculty and receipt of documentation by the student of the occurrences on a Critical Incident Form for unprofessionalism, zero scores, for each of the clinical evaluation criteria, on the Clinical Evaluation Tool for that clinical day.
+Zeroes will not be replaced.
 Student will be required to make up that time as per the scheduled dates given at the beginning of the semester.
 Student will be required to meet with the Dean of Nursing and Director of Nursing.
+If a zero is given in the final six weeks of the semester, student will be unable to pass clinical and will fail the course.

-• No Call No Show #2 - A student who does not contact the clinical faculty to report a clinical absence a second time will receive zero scores, for each of the clinical evaluation criteria, on the Clinical Evaluation Tool for that clinical day.
+- No Call No Show #2 - A student who does not contact the clinical faculty to report a clinical absence, before the beginning of the clinical shift, a second time will receive zero scores, for each of the clinical evaluation criteria, on the Clinical Evaluation Tool for that clinical day.
 This will result in documentation by faculty and receipt of documentation by the student of the occurrences on a second Critical Incident Form.
-Student will be required to meet with the Dean of Nursing and the Dean of Students to be dismissed from the program for unprofessionalism as per the Dismissal Policy.
-Failure to meet with the Dean of Nursing and Dean of Students will result in dismissal from program and notice to the student via email.
+Student will be required to meet with the Dean of Nursing and the Dean of Students and will automatically fail clinical and the course.

 *Leaving the Clinical Site